The Best Treadmill for Home Use

 Warranty of 10 years or more on frame and motor

-One, treadmill owners tend to experience problems after a year of use.
-The companies that sell super-cheap treadmills with warranties of 30 or 60 days will be long out of the picture when, after 12 months, the belt splits and the motor starts smoking.
-When issues arise and parts need replacing, you’ll be grateful that you purchased from a company that sticks around to see how their products age.
+Treadmill owners tend to experience problems after a year of use.
+The companies that sell super-cheap treadmills with warranties of 30 or 60 days will be long out of the picture when the belt splits and the motor starts smoking after 12 months.
+When issues arise and parts need replacing, you’ll be grateful that you purchased from a company that sticks around to see how its products age.

 Of course, we couldn’t recommend a treadmill without getting our feet on it.
 We brought in nine highly rated treadmills that mapped onto our criteria for power and programming, and explored a few major themes: the comfort of the run, ease of controllability, programming features, and overall ergonomics.
 Our favorites were intuitive and ergonomic, with solid construction and useful features that motivated us to press on when the workout got tough.